beyondwords-io/player/doc/getting-started.md

 ## How it works

 The script tag downloads the code for BeyondWords player and instantiates a new player instance.

 The 'async' and 'defer' attributes mean that the browser won't stall while it downloads the script code.

 The 'onload' attribute initializes a JavaScript class called 'BeyondWords.Player'.

 By setting `target: this`, the player will be added immediately after the script tag in the `<body>`.
 That means it will appear at the position where you copy the script tag into your page.

 ## How to configure it

-The preferred way to configure the player is by logging into the BeyondWords dashboard and changing its settings.
+The preferred way to configure the player is by logging into the BeyondWords dashboard, going to the Player tab, and changing its settings.

 However, you can also override properties at the script level, for example: